BloodCorrupt/OpenSquadron/README.md

 # OpenSquadron

 OpenSquadron is an open-source, Symfony-based alternative to commercial marketing and live chat platforms like ManyChat, Chatfuel, and Wati.
-Currently, it implements the underlying framework and Meta WhatsApp Cloud API connectivity for live chat.
+Currently, it implements the underlying framework and Meta WhatsApp Cloud API connectivity for a Shared Live Inbox and Subscriber management.

 ## Prerequisites